 Richard continued his presentation at what he and Greg Adamson had concluded from their extensive research was the last 52 acres of property that was sold of their original 500 acres purchased in 1717 to 1718.
 The 52 acres contained the original Henckel home, that was bought by the Geiger’s in 1739.
 The location is at the intersection of Layfield Road and Big Road and sat on the banks of the Swamp Creek, as the aerial view shows.
-Cora Curry told us from her 1932 visit to the property that this was where the Henckel-Geiger home was located.
-The home probably sat on a knoll across the driveway from the small building at the bottom of the picture.
-Again, just as Cora had described in 1932!
-Unbelievable, the house remain in this location until the 1960’s, when it was destroyed by fire!!
+Cora Curry told us from her 1927 visit to the property that this was where the Henckel-Geiger home was located.
+The home sat on a knoll across the driveway from the small building at the bottom of the picture.
+Again, just as Cora had described in 1927!
+Unbelievable, the house remained in this location until the 1960’s, when it was destroyed by fire!!
 All buildings shown in the picture were built around 1990.
 The original Geiger home was on the other side of Swamp Creek, it was destroyed by fire in 1726.

-Our last stop on our Tour was at St. Augustus Lutheran “OLD” Church located in Trappe, PA.
-The church was built by Henry Melchoir Muhlenberg in 1742 – 1743, and is still used during the summer months for services.
+Our last stop on our Tour was at St. Augustus Lutheran’s “OLD Church” located in Trappe, PA.
+The church was built by Henry Melchoir Muhlenberg in 1742 – 1743, and is still used during the summer months and at Christmas.

 Some of our members entering the sanctuary of “The Old Church” for a presentation to be made by the church’s Tour Guide, Jennifer Wentworth.